checksum-ai/checksum-ai-runtime/README.md

     /**
      * Method that returns the relative locator or string content that will point at the target element from the common parent
      * that was calculated from the anchors.
-     * If the target is null, the compound selection will return a locator to the common parents.
+     * If the target is null, the compound selection will return a locator pointing at the common parents.
      *
      * @param base Base locator that the compound selection is called on.
      */
     target?: (base: Locator) => Locator | string;
-  }): ChecksumLocator[];
+  }): ChecksumLocator;
 }
 ```